 3.6 Internal alerting

 In an emergency, information must be communicated quickly and accurately throughout the affected organization.
 The purpose of this portion of a plan is to establish an effective emergency communication network and a procedure for the prompt notification of individuals and agencies involved in an emergency response.

-The notification procedure may include flow charts and checklists indicating who should be involved, who has the responsibility to notify these individuals, how the notification is accomplished (e.g., paging systems, cellular or mobile phones) and the use of "fan out" (a call to one person/agency who in turn calls one or more key individuals during major emergencies).
+The notification procedure may include flow charts and checklists indicating who should be involved, who has the responsibility to notify these individuals, how the notification is accomplished (for example, paging systems, cellular or mobile phones) and the use of 'fan-out' (a call to one person or agency who in turn calls one or more key individuals during major emergencies).
 These numbers and checklists may be posted in critical areas for ready use or distributed as pocket cards.

 During an emergency, effective and reliable electronic communications equipment and procedures are vital.
 This section of the plan should detail the types of communication equipment to be used by personnel during an emergency response.
 Since normal means of communication can break down in an emergency, alternative means must be considered.
 Cellular telephones, public address systems, two-way radios and messengers can be used.

 Training and arrangements may be necessary to ensure that telephone services are available for official calls during an emergency and that unauthorized calls will not be placed.
 Within and Incident Command Post, telephone circuits may quickly become jammed with calls.
-Direct hot lines that are not available to outside lines may be considered for critical communications.
-Use of 1-800 numbers for public enquires is another option to manage external calls.
+Direct hotlines that are not available to outside lines may be considered for critical communications.
+The use of 1-800 numbers for public enquires is another option to manage external calls.

 A good public relations program is extremely important in an emergency situation.
 Inquiries will normally be received from the media, government agencies, local organizations and the general public.
 This section of the Response Plan should include a public relations or media plan.
 It should identify an Information Officer that is well-equipped and trained in media relations.